ibleaman/JPPC/about.md

 During the COVID-19 pandemic, Binyumen Schaechter took advantage of Zoom and developed the Yiddish Song Workshop & Sing-Along to keep the chorus involved in learning and singing while we couldn’t meet in person.
 The series has been open to Yiddish-music-lovers everywhere.
 Over 1,000 people from around the world have registered for these song events.

-In each series, we learn a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
+In each series, Schaechter presents a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
 We also learn some linguistic, musical, and historical background for each song.
 Themes we've explored so far are Yiddish Chanukah songs, Yiddish Purim songs, Yiddish Pesach songs, and songs with lyrics by one of the greatest Yiddish poets, Itzik Manger.

 Our next two 90-minute events will both be on Sundays at 7:00 p.m.
 ET: